What are Scleral Lenses?

 If you are interested in seeing whether scleral lenses are right for you, make sure that the eye doctor you visit has the knowledge and experience required to correctly fit you for the lenses.
 Scleral lenses require precise customization, and every patient’s case varies in degrees of severity and corneal measurements.

-Experts in scleral lenses, Dr. Angelina Bergin and the attentive staff at River Oaks Family Optometry will ensure that you receive top-notch eye care for all your vision needs.
+Experts in scleral lenses, Dr. Elaine Chung and the attentive staff at River Oaks Family Optometry will ensure that you receive top-notch eye care for all your vision needs.

 Does Insurance Cover Scleral Lenses?

 When it comes to scleral lenses, every insurance company is different.
 Some cover the examination and custom fitting, but not the actual lenses.
 Others may cover a portion of the cost or 100% of the cost, but only if other treatment methods have been exhausted.
-To understand the coverage and fees you can contact us or check with your specific insurance provider to understand the particulars.Our practice serves patients from San Jose, Santa Clara, Fruitdale, and East San Jose, California and surrounding communities.
+To understand the coverage and fees you can contact us or check with your specific insurance provider to understand the particulars.Our practice serves patients from North San Jose, Milpitas, Santa Clara, and Sunnyvale, California and surrounding communities.